nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 System detects formatting error in command.
     * 1a1.
 System display formatting error message.
         <br> Use case ends.
 * 1b.
-System detects index in command to locate person is invalid.
+System detects index in command to locate the person is invalid.
     * 1b1.
 System display person missing error message.
     <br> Use case ends.

-### Use Case: `UC12` - edit general event
+### Use Case 12: Edit General Event

 **MSS:**

 1. User enters command to edit a general event.
-2. System edits general event and displays edited event info.
+2. System edits the general event and displays edited event info.
 <br> Use case ends.

 **Extensions:**